Here's how to enter transactions into FreeAgent if you're a CIS contractor.

 First create a new bank account in FreeAgent and call it, for example, "CIS deductions".

-It won't have a sort code or account number.
+It won't have a sort code or account number so you can leave those fields blank.

 2. Enter the subcontractor's bill